This activity is supported by independent educational grants from:

 The American College of Allergy, Asthma & Immunology (ACAAI) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American College of Allergy, Asthma & Immunology (ACAAI) designates this live activity for a maximum of 42 AMA PRA Category I Credits™.
+The American College of Allergy, Asthma & Immunology (ACAAI) designates this live activity for a maximum of 34 AMA PRA Category 1 Credit(s).
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-This continuing medical education activity has been reviewed by the American Academy of Pediatrics (AAP) and is acceptable for maximum of 42 AAP credits.
+The continuing medical education activity has been reviewed by the American Academy of Pediatrics (AAP) and is acceptable for a maximum of 34 AAP credits.
 These credits can be applied toward the AAP CME/CPD Award available to Fellows and Candidate Members of the AAP.